zarf-dev/zarf/docs/what-is-zarf.md

 ## How it helps

-Zarf supercharges the way you deliver complex, k8s-native applications to remote systems by reducing update preparation & installation to a few simple terminal commands.
-This support comes in two parts:
+Zarf supercharges the way you deliver complex, k8s-native applications to remote systems by reducing tens / hundreds of individual software updates, movements, and manual installations to a few simple terminal commands.
+Its support comes in two parts:

 A precompiled `zarf` binary, which: